matrix-org/matrix-spec-proposals/drafts/core_model.rst

 immutable].

-The payload may also be encrypted by clients, except in the case where the payload need to be interpreted by the servers.
+The payload may also be encrypted by clients, except in the case where the payload needs to be interpreted by the servers.
 A list of event types that cannot have an encrypted payload are given later.